-G-Watch Overview
+About G-Watch

-The core Government Watch (G-Watch) network is present in 12 localities in nine regions in the Philippines.
-It is composed of 11 local core groups of grassroots volunteers, local civic leaders and good governance champions in government developed through constituency-building initiatives in the past decade.
-The G-Watch Network is coordinated and supported by the G-Watch Center with its collective oversight, the G-Watch Executive Board.
+The G-Watch network is present in 14 localities in nine regions of the Philippines.
+Twelve core groups of grassroots volunteers, civic leaders, and good governance champions in government have been built in the past decade.
+The network is coordinated and supported by the G-Watch Center.
+G-Watch also works with six CSO partners involved in social accountability and rights-based campaigns.

 1. People Power: Sustaining Citizen Action and Accountability Frontliners